 In 2012 we further consolidated the organisation of vaccine discovery and development teams, to simplify the infrastructure, focus on timely decision making and enhance clarity and accountability.
 Since then, we have continued to improve efficiency through investment in operational transformation programmes.

-We have continued to emphasise the importance of our Project teams and Vaccine Leadership Teams, which are responsible for day-to-day progress of our research and development, including identifying and developing new products.
+We have continued to emphasise the importance of our Project teams and Vaccine Leadership

 The science of the supply chain